 • Part F deals with compliance with the Retailer Reliability Obligation

-• Part G places a market liquidity obligation on generators, which operates between the making of a T-3 reliability instrument and the making of a T-1 reliability instrument by the Australian Energy Regulator, and
+• Part G places a market liquidity obligation on generators, which operates between the making of a T-3 reliability instrument and the making of a T-1 reliability instrument by the AER, and

-• Part H details a separate voluntary book build mechanism run by the Australian Energy Market Operator to help liable entities secure contracts with new resources after a T-3 reliability instrument has been made.
+• Part H details a separate voluntary book build mechanism run by AEMO to help liable entities secure contracts with new resources after a T-3 reliability instrument has been made.

 Chapter 5: Network Connection Access, Planning and Expansion